McTavishLab/physcraper/How_to_start.md

       * **web BLAST service**: If the tree is not too large and/or you have enough time, you can run the tool with the main settings, that uses the web BLAST service.
 The web service is limited to 100? searches a day, for users who are above this, the searches are not terminated, but are being slowed down.
 Advantage is that it is the most up to date database to blast against.
       * **Amazon cloud service**: If you do not have a fast computer, there are options to pay for a pre-installed cloud service using [amazon](https://aws.amazon.com/marketplace/pp/B00N44P7L6/ref=mkt_wir_ncbi_blast).
-      * **local blast database**: This is the recommended method, as it is the fastest and the less dependent on good internet connection.
+      * **local blast database**: This is the recommended method, as it is the fastest and does not heavily depend on good internet connection.
 Especially, if the trees are bigger and/or you have a relatively fast computer, this might be the best option.
 Ncbi regularly publishes the databases, that can easily be downloaded and initiated.

         Initiating a local Blast database:

-        General information about the BLAST database can be found [here](ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html)
+        General information about the BLAST database can be found here: ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html.

-        In Linux do the following in the folder of your future blast database using the terminal: (for Windows and MAC please use google to figure it out, there should be plenty of information.)
+        In Linux to install the BLAST database do the following (for Windows and MAC please use google to figure it out, there should be plenty of information.):

+          * `open a terminal`
           * `cd /to/the/folder/of/your/future/blastdb`
           * `sudo apt-get install ncbi-blast+` # if not already installed earlier
           * `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.*'`  # this downloads all nt-compressed files